mtiluk/michaelt.uk/README.md

 ## mtil.uk - personal website

-This is my personal website where I write, share and read my projects and thoughts.
+This is my personal website where I write and share my projects and thoughts.
 This is primarily a static site built with Next.js and is self-hosted on a VPS behind Docker.

 The design was inspired by dithered and retro themed media out there - which is some of my favourite.